Asthma Management By Anantbodh Chaitanya

-Janu anterior – on center of patella.
+Janu anterior – on centre of patella.

-Janu posterior – midline on popliteal crease.
+Janu posterior – midline on the popliteal crease.

 Just gently press on the points for 30 seconds to 1 minute or massage the points with a little massage oil.
 You also can gently tap on the points to stimulate energy flow.